 To secure the best deal on solar panels:

-• consider the efficiency, warranty and technological specifications of different panels;
+• consider the efficiency, specifications and warranties of different panels;

-• opt for a comprehensive assessment from providers to determine the best system size and configuration for your needs;
+• opt for a comprehensive assessment from installers to determine the best system size and configuration for your household needs;

-• take advantage of government incentives, such as grants, schemes, tax credits and rebates, which can significantly reduce the upfront cost;
+• take advantage of government incentives, such as solar panel grants, schemes, tax credits and rebates, which can significantly reduce the upfront cost; and

-• check reviews and ratings to choose a reliable installer with proven expertise; and
+• check online reviews and ratings to ensure your chosen installer has proven expertise.

 Get solar panel quotes in your area